 Where do I drop off my child each day?

 Parents and children wait in the playground near the classroom door.
 At the start of the day a member of class staff will open the door and welcome the children into the classroom.
-Some children will initially find this difficult but will work closely with you to ensure that this is as smooth as possible.
+Some children will initially find this difficult but we will work closely with you to ensure that this is as smooth as possible.

 Where do I pick up my child?